toradex/vscode-torizon-templates/CONTRIBUTING.md

 # How To Contribute

-There are lots of ways to contribute to the ApolloX project templates, and we appreciate the help from the community.
+There are lots of ways to contribute to the Torizon IDE Extension (formerly codenamed ApolloX) project templates, and we appreciate the help from the community.
 You can provide feedback, report bugs, give suggestions, contribute templates, and participate in the platform discussions.

 ## Providing Feedback